 Anyway catastrophic thoughts aside, unbeknownst to me after fruitless attempts and everyone getting fed up someone had come up with a plan.
 Speedy George was to be used as bull bait, make himself a target

-Next I spotted him sprinting like a Spanish bull runner across the paddock heading for the drain entrance, hurtling through panicky laughing, Barry charging behind.
+Next I spotted him sprinting like a Spanish bull runner across the paddock heading for the stormwater drain entrance, hurtling through panicky laughing, Barry charging behind.

 Rob sprang over the fence above, sprinted across the road, more gallopy chaos ensued, me shouting at Ben “STAY ON THE DECK!” till Baz was confined.